 Foster, T., Katuva, J. & Hope, R. 2017, 'Multi-decadal financial assessment of groundwater services for low-income households in rural Kenya', 44th IAH Congress 2017, Dubrovnik.

-Foster, T., Dance, B. & Willetts, J. 2017, 'Unfinished Business: Water, Sanitation and Hygiene in Remote Indigenous Communities in Australia's Northern Territory', Water and Health, University of North Carolina - Chapel Hill, pp. 62-63.View/Download from: UTS OPUS
+Foster, T., Dance, B. & Willetts, J. 2017, 'Unfinished Business: Water, Sanitation and Hygiene in Remote Indigenous Communities in Australia's Northern Territory', Water and Health Conference, Chapel Hill, North Carolina, USA, pp. 62-63.View/Download from: UTS OPUS

 Improving water, sanitation and hygiene (WASH) outcomes for the ~60,000 Indigenous people living in remote communities in Australia's Northern Territory (NT) remains an important but unresolved policy challenge.
 Despite major national reforms aimed at bolstering Australia's